airyhq/airy/docs/docs/api/source.md

 <TLDR>

-Use the Source HTTP API to build your own Airy source in no time.
+With the Source HTTP API you can build your own Airy messaging source in no time.

 </TLDR>

 :::note

-The is disabled by default.
+This feature is disabled by default.
 For details on how to enable it, refer to our [Configuration Section](getting-started/installation/configuration.md#components).

 :::